 ATRT2 Analysis of Recommendation Implementation

 Implementation is incomplete and work on the issue is ongoing.
-ATRT2 views this Recommendation as still important to providing clarity for the community and particularly important in the multistakeholder environment.
+ATRT2 views this Recommendation as still important to provide clarity to the community and particularly important in the multistakeholder environment.
 Although ICANN posted a Community Input and Advice Function paper on September 24, 2012 (more than a year after the Board was to take action on Recommendation 6 under the AoC), and public sessions were held during the ICANN meetings in Toronto (October 2012) and Beijing (April 2013), the fact remains that this issue was barely addressed during the two-year timeframe envisioned by ATRT1.
 In fact, staff only developed its “framework” paper and posted it for Public Comment on January 21, 2013.

-A continuing lack of clarity about “policy v. executive function” or “policy v. implementation” or “policy v. organizational administrative function” causes uncertainty at best and distrust at worst about whether ICANN Board or Staff is acting within its proper scope or whether ICANN is acting in a “top-down” as opposed to “bottom-up” manner.
+A continuing lack of clarity about “policy v. implementation” causes uncertainty at best and distrust at worst about whether ICANN Board or staff is acting within its proper scope or whether ICANN is acting in a “top-down” as opposed to a “bottom-up” manner.
 As in any organization or community, a clear understanding of respective roles, responsibilities and process is foundational to cohesion and successful interaction.

 Some maintain that distinguishing between policy and implementation is either too difficult a task or so esoteric that clear lines – and hence clarity for the community and ICANN – are not achievable.
-While perfect clarity may not be achievable, failure to develop a workable framework that lends clarity to roles, responsibilities and processes in matters of implementation and policy will only continue to foster questions and unnecessary concerns about the accountability of ICANN’s decision-making as well as its genuine commitment to the bottom-up, multistakeholder process.
+While perfect clarity may not be achievable, failure to develop a workable framework that lends clarity to roles, responsibilities and processes in matters of policy and implementation will only continue to foster questions and unnecessary concerns about the accountability of ICANN’s decision-making as well as its genuine commitment to the bottom-up, multistakeholder process.

 ATRT2 Assessment of Recommendation Effectiveness

-The implementation of Recommendation 6 has not been effective in achieving the Recommendation’s stated objective.
+The implementation of ATRT1 Recommendation 6 has not yet been effective in achieving the Recommendation’s stated objective.
 While efforts have begun to engage the community in a dialogue concerning the issue, the community and ICANN appear no closer to clarity on this matter.
-Implementation has had the effect of spurring focused dialogue that informs community members’ understanding of the difference between policy and implementation.
+Implementation has had the effect of spurring focused dialogue that informs community members’ understanding of the difference between "policy" and "implementation."
 It may be that additional effort needs to be applied to develop complementary mechanisms for consultation in appropriate circumstances with the relevant SOs and ACs on administrative and executive issues that will be addressed at Board level.

-Public Comment on Draft Recommendation

-There were no specific public comments on this issue, and/or any comments received were in agreement with the Report's findings.
+Finally, ATRT2 suggests that the vernacular "policy v. implementation" be consistently used and that reference to "executive function" or "administrative function" be dropped for purpose of clarity.

 Final Recommendation #4